damdigital/dot-net-technical-challenge/README.md

 **AC2:**

-THEN I want to be able to view and edit this objective and it's tasks
+THEN I want to be able to view and edit this objective and it's related tasks

 **AC3:**

 THEN I want to be able to complete tasks as and when I've finished them

 **AC4:**

-THEN I want to be able to see when I've completed these tasks

-**AC5:**

 THEN I want to see that I've met my objective when I've completed all the related tasks